Rosedale Bible College COVID-19 Hub

 We certainly hope not!
 These types of restrictions will be evaluated on a bi-weekly basis and we will make revisions to our plans based both on the latest mandates from the state and local governments and on the current spread of the virus.

 Our plan does involve limiting the contact that our students will have outside of the campus environment.
-That being said, we are working at ways that our students will be able to be engaged and serve off-campus while doing so in more controlled environments.
+That being said, we are working to develop creative ways for our students to serve the off-campus community without risking COVID-19 spread in our campus community.

 Rosedale Bible College is striving to maintain community and educational excellence during the COVID-19 shutdown.
 Part of achieving those goals is ensuring that we are abiding by relevant local guidelines and providing useful information to our constituency.